Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 sigh from the other side of the door.

-Regaari paused. "...Daar?" *That didn't sound good.* The door opened, with the hulking form of the Grea...no, *Daar* on the other side.
+Regaari paused. "...Daar?" *That didn't sound good.* The door opened, with the hulking form of the Grea... no, *Daar* on the other side.
 He'd dutifully tidied himself up and combed out his short coat of fur in anticipation of his evening's company.
 Most days Regaari could *smell* Daar's legendary eagerness and it was enough to drive anyone to distraction, but tonight...

 Daar gave him a serious look, thought for a long moment, and sighed again.
-"Regaari, Cousin...I think I'm falling in love."
+"Regaari, Cousin...
+I think I'm falling in love."

 Regaari returned the serious look, with a sense of sympathy.
 "I wondered how long it was going to take you to admit it."